Storm Gordon strengthens and expected to hit Gulf Coast as hurricane

 As much as eight inches of rain could fall in some parts of the Gulf states through to late Thursday.

-The Miami-based centre said the storm is also expected to bring “life-threatening” storm surge to portions of the central Gulf Coast.
+The Miami-based National Hurricane Centre said the storm is also expected to bring “life-threatening” storm surge to portions of the central Gulf Coast.

 A storm surge warning has been issued for the area stretching from Shell Beach, Louisiana, to Dauphin Island, Alabama.
 The warning means there is danger of life-threatening inundation.
 The region could see rising waters of 3-5 feet.